RubixML/ML/README.md

 ---
 ### Other
-This section includes broader functioning classes that do not fall under a specific category.
+This section includes all classes that do not fall under a specific category.

 ### Guessing Strategies
 Guesses can be thought of as a type of *weak* prediction.
 Unlike a real prediction, guesses are made using limited information.
 A guessing Strategy attempts to use such information to formulate an educated guess.
 Guessing is utilized in both Dummy Estimators ([Dummy Classifier](#dummy-classifier), [Dummy Regressor](#dummy-regressor)) as well as the [Missing Data Imputer](#missing-data-imputer).